Wade Fishing For Beginners (Gear, Tips, And Safety)

 Safety

-Don’t try to cross the river in a place where you have any doubt if you can get through the current, the same goes in regards to depth.
-If you walk too deep into the river, fall in a hole and your waders fill with water, that’s your fishing day done and you’re risking your life too.
+Don’t try to cross the river in a place where you have any doubt if you can get through the current, and the same goes for depth.
+If you walk too deep into the river, fall in a hole, and your waders fill with water, that’s your fishing day done, and you’re risking your life, too.
+At times like this, wearing a wading belt to hold all necessary accessories and personal belongings is key to safe fishing.

-Some big rivers also have notoriously slippery rocks and if you have ever waded in some of the Scottish salmon rivers such as the River Dee, you’ll know it’s like dancing on ice.
+Some big rivers also have notoriously slippery rocks, and if you have ever waded in Scottish salmon rivers, such as the River Dee, you’ll know it’s like dancing on ice.
 Be prepared with the right footwear and go slow.

 Tips For Wade Fishing Salmon & Steelhead Rivers

-When wading Salmon & Steelhead rivers you’ll be working your way down a pool and then onto the next one.
-Now, you don’t want to work the pool too quickly as you want your lure or fly to get in front of fish as much as possible but you don’t want to walk too slowly either.
+When wading in rivers dominated by salmon and steelhead, you’ll work your way down a pool and then onto the next one.
+Now, you don’t want to work the pool too quickly as you want your lure or fly to get in front of fish as much as possible, but you don’t want to walk too slowly.

-Salmon and steelhead are notoriously annoying to catch and they require a lot of patience and quite often, the right fish.
+Salmon and steelhead are notoriously annoying to catch, requiring a lot of patience and often the right fish.
 You’re not going to find the fish that is willing to eat by staying in the same pool, so you’ll want to keep moving.

-I tend to move down a pool by three steps with every cast so I can fish it properly and get onto the next one.
+I tend to move down a pool by three steps with every cast to fish it properly and get onto the next one.

 Wade Fishing In Lakes

 Wade fishing in lakes is far easier than moving waters such as rivers.
 However, safety still is important when dealing with the depth of the water.
-Move slowly and where possible use a wading stick to feel the depth but also the bottom of the lake for soft or rocks that may trip you up.
+Move slowly, and where possible, use a wading stick to feel the depth and the bottom of the lake for soft areas or rocks that may trip you up.

 I recommend using chest waders in lakes and ponds.
-Chest waders will enable you to fish with more tackle due to having more pockets and storage, this makes them far more versatile than hip waders.
+Chest waders will enable you to fish with more tackle due to having more pockets and storage, making them far more versatile than hip waders.
 Chest waders also give the confidence to allow you to fish deeper than hip waders.

 The Gear You’ll Need For Wade Fishing

-When wade fishing, you are far from anything that might have supplies such as a car or a boat, and this means carrying everything you need with you.
+When wade fishing, you are far from anything that might have supplies, such as a car or a boat, which means carrying everything you need.

 You’ll also need to wear the right equipment for the right environment to keep you warm, dry, protected from the sun, and to keep your feet protected from anything you might step on.